 Read more about Experiencing the Nature of the Wisconsin Dells.

 This peninsula, located between Green Bay and Lake Michigan, is the perfect combination of forest, upscale, historic towns, and farmland.
-Full of cherries, cheese, and fish, it is known of Cape Cod of the Midwest.
+Full of cherries, cheese, and fish, it is known as the Cape Cod of the Midwest.

 We loved Door County and would like to spend a whole week here at some point.
-I will give you all the details soon, so subscribe to see my Door County post when I publish it.
+Read on for the whole story about our weekend in Door County.

 Things to Eat in Wisconsin